jackwillpdx/portfolio-landing/Desktop/portfolio-landing/README.md

 ## Description

-_{This site is a portfolio from my first week at Epicodus.
+_This site is a portfolio from my first week at Epicodus.
 It includes personal photos of myself, my girlfriend, and our dogs that are important to me.
 It also includes links to the repositories of projects I worked on in week one of class.
-Lastly, it includes a brief history of my life before enrolling at Epicodus and the path that led me here as well as a list of my hobbies and interests.}_
+Lastly, it includes a brief history of my life before enrolling at Epicodus and the path that led me here as well as a list of my hobbies and interests._

 ## Setup/Installation Requirements